About the Author

 His extensive experience brings an unmatched realism to RESCUE RUN, the gripping sequel to his acclaimed World War II thriller, The Hunt for the Peggy C.

-His novels have been likened to "Casablanca meets Das Boot," with comparisons to The Nightingale and the works of Mark Sullivan, Clive Cussler, and Alan Furst.
+His novels have been likened to "Casablanca meets Das Boot," with comparisons to The Nightingale and the works of Kate Quinn, Clive Cussler, and Alan Furst.

 Before his venture into fiction, Miller was a newspaper editor and publisher with notable achievements, including working on a Pulitzer-finalist series that led to significant education reforms.